 In case you sustain a fall during the first year of the ownership (let’s hope not), you can count on Bontrager’s Crash Replacement Guarantee system.

-Light road bike helmet
+Light road bicycle helmet

 If you’re concerned about maximum aerodynamics or you want some added protection from cold fall and winter winds, the Garneau Sprint bike helmet will easily meet those requirements.